HectorDeLeon/GettingCleaningData/README.md

 4. The README that explains the analysis files is clear and understandable.
 5. The work submitted for this project is the work of the student who submitted it.

 ## Files to submit
-You will be required to submit:
 1. A tidy data set as described below.
-2. A link to a Github repository with your script for performing the analysis.
+2. link to a Github repository with your script for performing the analysis.
 3. A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
 4. A README.md file should be included in the repo with your scripts.
 5. An R script called run.analysis.R that creates a tidy data set as described below.